 - With growing energy needs should India keep on extending its nuclear energy programme?
 Discuss the facts and fears associated with nuclear energy.
 (250 words)15

 - How does biodiversity vary in India?
-How is the Biological Diversity Act, 2002 helpful in conservation flora and fauna?
+How is the Biological Diversity Act, of 2002 helpful in the conservation of flora and fauna?
 (250 words) 15

-- Describe various measures taken in India for Disaster Risk Reduction (DRR) before and after signing ‘Sendai Framework for DRR (2015-2030)’.
-How is this framework different from ‘Hyogo Framework for Action, 2005’?
+- Describe various measures taken in India for Disaster Risk Reduction (DRR) before and after signing โSendai Framework for DRR (2015-2030)โ.
+How is this framework different from the โHyogo Framework for Action, 2005โ?
 (250 words)15

 - Data security has assumed significant importance in the digitized world due to rising cybercrimes.
-The justice B.N Sreekrishna Committee Report addresses issues related to data security.
-What, in your view, are the strengths and weaknesses of the Report relating the protection of personal data in cyberspace?
+The Justice B.N Sreekrishna Committee Report addresses issues related to data security.
+What, in your view, are the strengths and weaknesses of the Report relating to the protection of personal data in cyberspace?
 (250 words)15

 UPSC CSE General Studies Paper 3 (GS3) Question Paper: Analysis

-Just like GS2, GS3 question paper too was set in the same pattern with the motto “Go back to textbooks”.
+Just like GS2, the GS3 question paper was set in the same pattern with the motto “Go back to textbooks”.

-Many current issues recently in news were omitted while issues or topics which were in news 3-4 years back were included in this question paper.
-Aspirants should note that this what UPSC has done in Prelims 2018 also.
+Many current issues recently in the news were omitted while issues or topics that were in the news 3-4 years back were included in this question paper.
+Aspirants should note that this is what UPSC has done in Prelims 2018.

 Why such a move?

-Most aspirants learn topics from the ready-made notes of coaching institutes which focus on only on the last ‘365’ days.
-UPSC wish aspirants get a more level playing ground, and hence they increased the span of current affears to at least last 5 years’ most important topics.
-Also, more traditional questions re-appeared, just as in a theoretical exam.
+Most aspirants learn topics from the ready-made notes of coaching institutes which focus only on the last ‘365’ days.
+UPSC wishes aspirants get a more level playing ground, and hence they increased the span of current affairs to at least the last 5 years’ most important topics.
+Also, more traditional questions reappeared, just as in a theoretical exam.

-For example, the question on Biodiversity Act 2002 or difference between NITI Aayog and Planning Commission.
+For example, the question on the Biodiversity Act 2002 or the difference between NITI Aayog and the Planning Commission.

 UPSC didn’t ask about NITI Aaayog when it was formulated in 2015, but now, in 2018, they started asking about the same.
-Same was the case with CPEC/OBOR.
+The same was the case with CPEC/OBOR.

 Dear aspirants, take clues from this question paper and prepare accordingly for next year.